mirlusil/Beyond_the_Fountain/README.md

-# Beyond the "Fountain"
+# Beyond the *Fountain*

-*Beyond the "Fountain"* is a digital humanities project created by Miranda Siler in the Spring of 2022 in partial fulfillment of the History of Art and Design graduate thesis requirement at Pratt Institute.
+"Beyond the *Fountain*" is a digital humanities project created by Miranda Siler in the Spring of 2022 in partial fulfillment of the History of Art and Design graduate thesis requirement at Pratt Institute.
 [See the final map.](https://arcg.is/D8eW9)

 ## Background